-The Seminary admits women as students to study only for the Associate of Occupational Studies degree.
+The Seminary admits women as students to study for the Associate and Master of Arts in Theology and Christian Education degrees.
 Degree programs designed to prepare students to serve as ordained pastors such as the Master of Divinity degree are available only to male students.
 This policy accords with the Seminary's conviction that the ordained pastor of a church must be male.
 Scriptural support is found in 1 Cor.
 11:3 ff; and 1 Tim.
 2:9-15.

 New or prospective student?
 Sign-up here for access to application information, grades, and account billing status.

 Alumni may register here to have their resume loaded into our career center.
 Allow us to connect you with churches looking for qualified personnel.

 Practical Missions Report

 New Students may sign-up for access to the Practical Missions site here.

 Students, Faculty, staff may access their SONIS web account here.
 Please enter your SONIS ID and password/pin number for access.

 Sign-in here to access your resume and make changes.

 Students may update their Witness One:Seven information here

 Sign-in here to access your student email account.